 School Counselors will assist student-athletes through the NCAA Clearinghouse process for those students applying to Division I and II schools.
-Students and families can also refer to www.ncaa.org for more information.
+Students and families can also refer to the following; www.ncaa.org and NCAA: The Journey of a Scholar Athlete, for more information.

-Below are the post-secondary program services and supports our seniors will receive during the first semester of school:
+Below are the post secondary program services and supports our seniors will receive during the second semester of school: